aws-samples/config-resource-compliance-dashboard/documentation/generative_ai_assistant.md

    ```
 1. Add these Suggested Prompts:
    ```
-   Show me the current compliance status across all AWS accounts
+   Show me the current compliance status across all AWS accounts How many EC2 instances are running on us-east-1?
    ```